SUDDEN DESU

 See you in Nebulas Ray as well.

-Praying that my precious Kintoto-kun grows up big
+Praying that my precious Kintoto-kun grows up to be a big boy.

 Now that you’ve 1cc’ed the game, someone should treat you to a meal or something.
 Wouldn’t that be nice?